Reservation Manager Part 1: Unified Communication

 2. Click the relevant the check boxes

-3. Click the relevant icon to apply the desired action:
+3. Click the relevant icon to apply the desired action: Action icon panel showing bulk message options like select and apply actions to messages.

 To apply an action to an entire mail folder, click the action menu on the far right of the tool bar and use the popup shown here to proceed with the desired action: